tbegum17/QA-DevOps-Project-2/README.md

 	- This sends requests to the other services to make different books and shows this to users and storing them in the database
 - Book Name API (Service 2):
    - This service receives HTTP GET requests from service 1 and responds with a randomly selected book name chosen from a list
+- Author API (Service 3):
+    - This service receives HTTP GET requests from service 1 and gives a response showing the selected date from a list
+- Date API (Service 4):
+    - This service receives HTTP POST requests from service 1 and shows the randomly selected book name and date as JSON objects.
+    - Service 4 will use the name of book and author to determine the release date of the book.

+## Trello Board

+## Risk Assessment

+## Application

+## Jenkins Pipeline

+## Testing